choonkeat/runtimeerror.js/README.md

 node procmail.js < sample.eml
 ```

-NOTE: email address `to` is used as config, see `Config via email address` section above
+NOTE: `email to` is used as account config, see `config via email address` section above

 ### cli.js